jubal-R/ObjGui/README.md

 # ObjGui
-ObjGui is a binary analysis tool and GUI frontend for objdump made for readability and easy analysis.
-ObjGui uses objdump to disassemble executables, then provides an easy way to navigate through the disassembly.
+ObjGui is a GUI disassembler and binary analysis tool utilizing GNU binutils.
+ObjGui uses objdump to disassemble executables, analyzes the data, and then provides an easy way to navigate through the disassembly.
 ObjGui is meant to be a handy tool for debugging and reverse engineering.

 ## Screenshot
 ![ObjGui](https://github.com/jubal-R/ObjGui/blob/master/screenshots/objGui.png)